 As the severity of homelessness and poverty has increased over the years, and as a commitment to ending racism was centered in the organization’s mission, the scope of programs offered has grown to include not only housing and job training but also health services, domestic violence advocacy, and financial literacy.

 YWCA's presence in Snohomish County started as World for Women, an organization founded in 1976 in Edmonds to provide emergency shelter and housing, counseling and services, job readiness classes, and support groups for women and families.
 The name was changed to Pathways for Women in the mid 1980s, and was merged with YWCA of Seattle-King County (as our organization was know at the time) in 1995 to make YWCA Seattle | King | Snohomish.

 YWCA is the largest and oldest nonprofit focused on the needs of women in the region.
 Our organization operates more than 25 locations across two counties.
-Our 900 units of housing and almost 40 programs help nearly 10,000 women, men, and children each year overcome obstacles created by racism and sexism, and build stable and self-sufficient futures.
+Our 900 units of housing and almost 40 programs help over 7,000 women, men, and children each year overcome obstacles created by racism and sexism, and build stable and self-sufficient futures.

 A journey to empowering women, eliminating racism

 In 1919, the Culture Club established its own branch in the heart of Seattle’s Central District, an area densely populated with African-American residents due to the city’s redlining practices.
 Despite YWCA’s long-held inclusive philosophy, African-American women could not rent a hotel room in the downtown building.

 The new Phyllis Wheatley Branch (named for the famous black poet of the Revolutionary War era) was the first of its kind in the Northwest, providing social, educational, and employment programs to 150 African-American members.
 The branch provided lodging and became a popular venue for weddings, dances for young people, and meetings of community women’s organizations.